Attorney Gary W. Jackson of the Law Offices of James Scott Farrin

 1976, A.B. in History, magna cum laude

-five star review badge Former Personal Injury Client, Online Google Review
+five star review badge Personal Injury Client, Google Review1

 They helped us understand what was going on